egor-no/egor-no/README.md

 👀 I’m interested in music, vinyl, foreign languages, history of programming and IT (and that's why I'm here)

-🌱 I’m learning Java and everything else that's needed to find my first job as a Java developer
+🌱 I'm a Java Developer with 2+ years of experience in the IT industry

 🙌 If you are a recruiter and you want to offer me a job... do it!
 But first check out my repositories with training projects